Naa Peru Surya: Production

-The film marks the debut of Vamsi as a director.
-Vamsi has previously written stories for successful films such as Kick (2009) and Race Gurram (2014).
-The film stars Allu Arjun and Anu Emmanuel while Arjun Sarja and R. Sarathkumar play supporting roles.
-Kotagiri Venkateswara Rao, Rajeev Ravi and Rajeevan are the editor, cinematographer and art director respectively.
+The film marks the directorial debut of Vakkantham Vamsi.

+Vamsi had previously written screenplays for successful Telugu films such as Kick (2009) and Race Gurram (2014).

+The film stars Allu Arjun, Anu Emmanuel and Arjun Sarja, with R. Sarathkumar portraying the main antagonist.

+Editing was handled by Kotagiri Venkateswara Rao, while cinematography and art direction were by Rajeev Ravi and Rajeevan respectively.

 Soundtrack

 The soundtrack for the film was composed by Vishal–Shekhar.
 The original score is composed by Vishal–Shekhar and John Stewart Eduri.
 After a successful collaboration in Tiger Zinda Hai, Vishal–Shekhar cast Meghdeep Bose to produce their songs for this album.
 The first single from the film, "Sainika", was released on Indian Republic Day, 26 January 2018, as a tribute to the soldiers of the Indian Army.
 The film's second single "Lover Also, Fighter Also" was released on 14 February 2018.
-The Naa Peru Surya Naa Illu India audio launch event was held on 22 April at Military Madhavaram, West Godavari, Andhra Pradesh.
-The Naa Peru Surya- Naa Illu India pre-release event was organized on 29 April at Gachibowli Stadium, Hyderabad.
+The Naa Peru Surya audio launch event was held on 22 April at Military Madhavaram, West Godavari, Andhra Pradesh.
+The Naa Peru Surya, Naa Illu India pre-release event was organized on 29 April at Gachibowli Stadium, Hyderabad.